woolw/woolw/README.md

 i'm working on improving and relearning from the ground up, so there may be some.. less than ideal code

-make it work first - performance can come later
 </br>

 - 🔭 I’m currently working on a small scraping project in rust